NaitikDobariya/Text-Sentiment-analysis-using-Gzip/README.md

 The Support Vector Classifier (SVC) came out as the most effective classifier, performing better than the KNeighborsClassifier which was used in the referenced paper.

-Thank you for your interest in the Gzip-Based Text Sentiment Classification project!
+Thank you for your interest.